onnx/onnx/docs/IR.md

 Unsigned Integer Types|uint8, uint16|Unsigned integers of 8 or 16 bits are supported.
 Complex Types|complex64, complex128|A complex number with either 32- or 64-bit real and imaginary parts.
 Other|string|Strings represent textual data.
 All strings are encoded using UTF-8.
-Other|bool|Boolean value represent data with only two values, typically true and false.
+Other|bool|Boolean values represent data with only two values, typically true and false.

 ### Input / Output Data Types